Multiple Environments¶

 Datasources.dat and amikey.aes¶

-file contains datasource connection properties that 3forge AMI is connected to.
+The __DATASOURCE.dat file contains 3forge AMI's datasource connection properties.
 Datasource connection details may differ in each environment.
-That is why datasources are accessed through its name and are pointers to the datasource configuration which contains details such as datasource connection url.
+Datasources are accessed through its name and are pointers to the datasource configuration which contains details such as datasource connection url.

 Example __DATASOURCE.dat file¶